-Camilla Borrevik is a postdoctoral fellow at the Department of Social Anthropology, and is the Deputy Director of Mare Nullius.
+Camilla Borrevik is a postdoctoral fellow at the Department of Social Anthropology, and is the Deputy Director of OceanStates.
 Her research focuses on climate change, diplomacy, policy, epistemology and Pacific regionalism.
 She has fieldwork experience from several Pacific countries, and from the United Nations climate negotiations.
-Camilla has previously worked for various employers concerned with Pacific issues, including non-governmental organisations, diplomatic missions, archival institutions, and the UN.
+Borrevik has previously worked for various employers concerned with Pacific issues, including non-governmental organisations, diplomatic missions, archival institutions, and the UN.
 As part of her postdoctoral work, she also holds the position as SDG Science Advisor at the University of Bergen.

-Ashneel is currently a PhD Candidate at the Geophysical Institute exploring tropical intraseasonal variability and ocean heat content with Professor Noel Keenlyside, and an affiliated researcher with the Mare Nullius project.
-Ashneel’s PhD position is the result of a joint commitment between UiB and The University of the South Pacific (USP) which laid the foundation for the Norway-Pacific Joint Chair of Oceans and Climate Change.
+Ashneel is currently a PhD Candidate at the Geophysical Institute exploring tropical intraseasonal variability and ocean heat content with Professor Noel Keenlyside, and an affiliated researcher with the OceanStates project.
+Chandra’s PhD position is the result of a joint commitment between UiB and The University of the South Pacific (USP) which laid the foundation for the Norway-Pacific Joint Chair of Oceans and Climate Change.
 His masters research explored tropical cyclones–ocean interactions as well as using lightning as a proxy for predicting tropical cyclone rapid intensification.